Credit Card Cash – Choosing which one is best for your situation requires further research, comparison and shopping among the lenders.

 - Documentation: Personal loan requires you to upload many documents during application while credit card requires you to provide less documentation.

-- Application: Being approved for a personal loan takes a few days but being approved for a credit card is quicker.
+- Application: Being approve for a personal loan takes a few days but being approve for a credit card is quicker.

 - Interest: Unsecured personal loans usually come up with 13-22% interest rates while interest rates of credit cards generally range between 10-18%.
-But, you should remember interest rates of personal loans can be reduced while interest rates of credit cards are mainly fixed.
+But, you should remember interest rates.
+Personal loans can be reduced while interest rates of credit cards are mainly fixed.

 - Unsecured: Both of these loans do not require you to pledge an asset as collateral.

-- Tenure: Personal Loans are long duration loans and can take a few years to repay while credit cards usually have lower tenure periods.
+- Tenure: Personal Loans are long duration loans.
+Can take a few years to repay while credit cards usually have lower tenure periods.

 - Amount: Personal Loans allow you to borrow huge amounts while credit cards are better for borrowing smaller amounts.

-- Promotional Period: Personal loans do not contain a promotional period in which you are allowed to pay off 0% p.a on balance transfer for a few months while some credit cards do.
+- Promotional Period: Personal loans do not contain a promotional period.
+Which allow to pay off 0% p.a on balance transfer for a few months while some credit cards do.